lokesh2525/Movie-Recommendation-System-with-Data-Analysis/README.md

 3. Run the Jupyter Notebook or Python script to perform data cleaning, preprocessing, analysis, and train the recommendation model.

+Memory updated
+To create a detailed description for your GitHub project on a Movie Recommendation System with Data Analysis, you can use the following template:

+Movie Recommendation System with Data Analysis Overview
+This project is a comprehensive Movie Recommendation System that leverages collaborative filtering techniques to provide personalized movie suggestions to users.
+The system uses data analysis and machine learning algorithms to predict user preferences based on their historical ratings and movie interaction data.

+Features
+Collaborative Filtering: Uses collaborative filtering methods (such as Matrix Factorization using SVD) to predict user ratings for movies they haven't watched yet.
+Data Analysis: Performs exploratory data analysis (EDA) to understand user behavior, movie trends, and rating distributions.
+Model Evaluation: Evaluates the recommendation model using metrics like Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE) to ensure accuracy and reliability.
+User-Friendly Interface: Provides an intuitive interface for users to view their top recommended movies.
+Data
+The dataset used in this project includes:

+User Data: Information about users including their unique user IDs.
+Movie Data: Details about movies such as movie IDs, titles, genres, etc.
+Ratings Data: User-movie interactions, containing user ratings for different movies.

+##Requirements
+To run this project, you need the following libraries and tools:

+Python 3.x
+pandas
+numpy
+scikit-learn
+scipy
+matplotlib (for data visualization) seaborn (for data visualization)
 ## Usage

 To get movie recommendations, users can input their preferences, and the system will return a list of recommended movies based on their ratings and other users' similar preferences.